Due to the short amount of time left until the Summer 2018 exam session, we advise students to reconsider moving their exam intention to Summer 2019.

 Active e-book versions of these texts will be included free with your course:

-- Edexcel AS/A Level History, Paper 1 & 2: Challenges to the Authority of the State in the Late 18th and 19th Centuries, Pearson Education
+- Edexcel AS/A Level History, Paper 1 & 2: Challenges to the Authority of the State in the Late 18th and 19th Centuries, M Collier, R Rogers, and A Kidson, Pearson Education 2015

-- Access to History: The Unification of Germany and the challenge of Nationalism 1789-1919, Farmer and Stiles, Pearson Education
+Access to History: The Unification of Germany and the challenge of Nationalism 1789-1919, A Farmer and A Stiles, Hodder Education 2015

 Paper 3: Germany, 1871-1990: united, divided and re-united, David Brown, Pearson Education 2016